How to Develop Assertiveness Skills to Speak Up!

 Pay Off (unconscious reward): Avoids confrontation, the risk of disapproval or being seen as wrong.

-Minimize Acting AGGRESSIVE
+Minimize Acting AGGRESSIVELY

-Gives up relationship with others
+Gives up relationship with self.

-Do Act ASSERTIVE
+Do Act ASSERTIVELY

 Honors self and others